444ghost/kaldi/README.md

  - --num-feats // number of features
  - --transform-type // discrete wavelet transform(dwt) or wavelet packet transform(wpt)
  - --dyadic-zoom // time-frequency resolution localization factor, can be 0 for no effect

+The neural network training seems to give better WERs.
+Other machine learning trainings may be explored later.

 Kaldi version: 5.5.268 77ac79f70